trouble/react-wp-rest/README.md

 ### Testing SSR

 The server-side rendering configuraton in place serves the `/client/build` folder on port `1337`.
 The `/build` folder contains the results of `create-react-app`'s `npm run build` command - so before attempting to test SSR, make sure you first run `npm run build`.
-After that, run `node bootstrap` while still in the `/client` directory to fire up the server.
+After that, run `npm run serve` while still in the `/client` directory to fire up the server.

 ## Sass